 There’s no doubt the Grand Strand is fortunate to be home to exceptional amenities and attractions, most notably our beaches.
 And while most visitors who choose to vacation here rank the beach as the most popular draw, research confirms that the non-beach amenities — restaurants, attractions, golf courses, etc. — are what differentiates our destination and make it so popular.
 To build the appeal of the destination and effectively compete for visitors and tourism spending in our area, the non-beach amenities must be effectively marketed.
 Visitors who have never been to the Grand Strand are often surprised to learn just how much the area offers and securing a visit to our area instead of our competitor destinations is a priority for our marketing program.

 Many businesses throughout the Grand Strand, such as retail stores and entertainment venues, enjoy a balance of customers that include both tourists and residents.
-Ultimately, these tourism-dependent businesses need other services, such as plumbers and bankers, which are supported, in part, by tourist dollars.
+Ultimately, these tourism-dependent businesses need other services, such as plumbers, insurance agents and bankers.
+Plus, local businesses like grocery stores, gas stations, auto repair shops, banks and healthcare providers see increased patronage from both tourists and the growing population that tourism supports.
+Additionally, the influx of tourism revenue helps improve local infrastructure, which benefits all businesses by making the area more accessible and appealing for everyone.

-Tourism is a huge value-add for residents of the City of Myrtle Beach due to a tax credit owner-occupied residents receive through the City of Myrtle Beach Tourism Development Fee – or TDF.
-For the current 2022-23 fiscal year, the TDF provides a 67.5 percent credit toward city property taxes.
-For a home with an assessed value of $250,000, that’s a savings of $600 per year.
+Tourism is a huge value-add for residents across the Grand Strand as it keeps our taxes low.
+For example, the City of Myrtle Beach provides a tax credit owner-occupied residents receive through the City of Myrtle Beach Tourism Development Fee – or TDF.
+For the 2022-23 fiscal year, the TDF provides a 67.5 percent credit toward city property taxes.
+That means for a home with an assessed value of $250,000, the owner sees a savings of $600 per year.
 City of Myrtle Beach property owners can calculate their potential savings here.